Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

   </li>
 </ul>

+[Click here](/creating-accounts/individual) for a step-by-step guide on creating a Individual account.

 ## Fresh Graduate

 Freshly passed out graduates, majored in following fields can create accounts under this account type.